 Words From the Heart

 People grieve in different ways, and it can be difficult to choose just the right words to express your sympathy and support.
-Whether you write a poem of your own or send one written by someone else, make sure that the sentiment rings true.
-If the verse touches your heart, it will likely touch the heart of the person who is bereaved and bring a little comfort to ease his or her loss.
+Whether you write a poem you wrote or send one written by someone else, make sure the sentiment rings true.
+If the verse touches your heart, it will likely touch the heart of the person who is bereaved and bring a little comfort to ease her loss.